arirawr/hackspeak/alphabetical.md

 ##f

 ##g
+__GNU__: A recursive acronym, "GNU's not Unix!"
+GNU is a Unix-like operating system launched in 1982.

+__GPL__: The GNU General Public License.
+The most widely used free software license.
+This license gives users the right to study, modify, use, and distribute the software for free.
 ##h

 __hackathon__: An event at which attendees may participate in a variety of activities including (but optionally and not limited to) writing new software, creating new hardware, listening to technical talks by peers and/or industry experts, and meeting others like them in the local, national, or international community.
 Participants (typically) bring their own materials and tool.